siteleaf/siteleaf.com/features.markdown

   is_nested: true
   body:
   - title: A smart text editor
     body: Whether you prefer writing in Markdown, HTML, or plaintext, we’ve got you covered.
+You can even drag and drop a file into the text editor.
   - title: Collaboration
     body: Invite your client or team and let them tinker all they want, without touching a line of code.
 Siteleaf supports different user roles, like Admin, Publisher, or Writer.
   - title: Publish anywhere